 Evernote – save any important (or trivial) pieces of information I come across for perusal at a later stage.

-Chrome – my favourite browser (including many awesome extensions).
+Chrome – my favorite browser (including many awesome extensions).

 1Password – no more lost passwords.